Azure/deployment-stacks/TUTORIAL.md

 ```

 If you removed one of the public IP addresses from your Bicep deployment template, then after
-running the code above you should observe:
+running the previous code you should observe:

 - The resource group containing the removed public IP address still exits
 - The removed public IP address is deleted